Coronavirus latest: UK PM Boris Johnson hospitalized with COVID-19 symptoms | DW | 05.04.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-20:31: British Prime Minister Boris Johnson has been admitted to a hospital as a "precautionary step," his office said Sunday.
+20:31: British Prime Minister Boris Johnson was hospitalized on Sunday.
 The 55-year-old tested positive for coronavirus on March 26.

+Downing Street said that it was a "precautionary step" as he was showing "persistent symptoms."

+"On the advice of his doctor, the Prime Minister has tonight been admitted to hospital for tests," his office said.

 19:50 The German Economic Institute (IW) has come up with a 12-point plan to lift movement restrictions in Germany, once the coronavirus outbreak is under control.
 The newspaper Bild reports that the plan calls for medical capabilities and testing to be boosted.
 Then schools and kindergartens could reopen and public transport ramped up, allowing public institutions to return to normal initially.
 Restaurants and stores could then reopen, possibly under orders to allow patrons to maintain a safe distance.
 Later, the private sector could restart their businesses and borders with the rest of the EU can be reopened.
 The other stages of the plan include the loosening of rules for paying taxes and debt and allowing migrant labor to return safely.
 Finally, the government would need to cut taxes, boost domestic demand, and launch a new program of economic stimulus, according to the IW report.